PanConChicharron/Neo-MPT/README.md

 - **Spatial Parameterization**: Track-following using curvilinear coordinates

 ### Trajectory Generation
-- **Cubic Splines**: Smooth interpolation between track waypoints
+- **Cubic Splines**: Symbolic Cubic-Splines for piece-wise references
-- **Clothoid Splines**: Advanced spline fitting for racing applications
+- **Clothoid Splines**: Advanced spline fitting for racing applications, in reality this is an implementation of a curve with cubic-spline curvature, so it isn't technically a 'clothoid'
 - **Real-time Adaptation**: Dynamic spline updates based on current position

 ### MPC Controller